 Who is entitled to vote?

-Only stockholders of record at the close of business on the Record Date will be entitled to vote at the Annual Meeting.
+Only common stockholders of record at the close of business on April [25], 2025 (the "Record Date") will be entitled to vote, together as a single class (except where otherwise noted herein), at the Annual Meeting.